 1) Read the competition rules

 Firsts things first.
 There are some crucial points in there, for example, that your design must be made mainly of cartonboard – this means that designs made from brown fluted corrugated board can’t be accepted.
 Read the rules here.

 We have been running the PCYDA since 2004 and introduced public voting in 2016, so you can check out the award pages in our archives including useful comments from the judges in the winners/finalists sections.
 You can also find interviews with the finalists and winners about their design ideas on our website YouTube channel.

 3) Dive into the world of sustainable packaging

 Pro Carton’ members are the biggest companies in Europe producing and converting cartonboard.
 They also publish some great media, such as Inspire magazine, Renewable Future Podcast, Unfolded magazine and Board magazine.
 We offer a wide range of publications on sustainability, consumer behaviour and the benefits of cartonboard packaging, take a look!

-We hope this will help you to keep track of your Student Video Award project – the deadline is June 2022.
+We hope these steps will help set you on the right path to #pcyda22 – the deadline for submissions is 22 May 2022.